 No one likes being sick.
 But as the temperature drops and people start spending more time indoors, the risk of catching a cold, flu or other infection increases significantly.
 Your immune system is your first line of defense against sickness.

 Learn how you can boost your immune system naturally with these tips.

 The immune system is a complex network of cells, organs and tissues that work together to help your body combat disease and infection.

 Humans are born with some innate immunity.
-This includes skin, mucus membranes and the lymphatic system.
+This includes skin, mucus membranes and the lymphatic system, which produces, stores and carries white blood cells that fight infections and other diseases.
 Acquired immunity happens when you get infected and recover from an illness or when you’re vaccinated.

 Get Your Probiotics

 There’s still much to be learned about how gut flora and the immune system are linked.
-But probiotics, which boost the good bacteria in the gut, can help with digestion and boost the immune system.
+But probiotics, which strengthen the good bacteria in the gut, can help with digestion and better your immune system.